ingadhoc/sale/sale_usability_stock/README.rst

 #.
 Add delivery status on sales
 #.
 Block cancelation of sale order if there are pickings in 'done' state or 'posted' invoices (this is native on purchase orders)
 #.
 Add button on sale lines to allow cancelling of remaining qty to be delivered
+#.
+Block decreasing qty on sale lines when there is a delivery linked
+#.
+Add on stock moves button with link to related sale order

 Installation
 ============